Khushbu551/Smart-Life/README.md

 - This project uses **JSONPlaceholder** as a temporary API, which can be replaced with a more suitable one.

+**Note:** THis project was built for learning purposes to explore and practice [mention technologies].
+Security and production-level optimizations are not the primary focus.

 ## Preview

 ![Smart Life](/images/pic.png)